 Ask a group of business professionals to describe the difference between goals and objectives and you are likely to walk away no smarter than when you asked the question.
 These two popular and important terms are perhaps the two most misused and confused terms in all of business.
-And there's no wonder, the distinctions between the two are subtle.
+And there's no wonder—the distinctions between the two are subtle.

-Goals and Objectives:
+Goals and Objectives

 Strategy connects objectives with goals.
-Business leaders and mangers strive to create strategies and supporting actions that help them move towards the an overarching company goal.
-In our example above, in order to achieve the goal of 50% market share in two years, the firm must adopt a strategy and then define the specific sets of actions necessary to realize the strategy which will propel them to the goal.
+Business leaders and managers strive to create strategies and supporting actions that help them move toward an overarching company goal.
+In our example above, in order to achieve the goal of a 50% market share in two years, the firm must adopt a strategy and then define the specific sets of actions necessary to realize the strategy that will propel them to the goal.
 It might be something as simple as, "We will focus on expanding our product offerings to capture new customers."

 This high-level strategy statement identifies the approach the firm will take in growing market share.
 It frames the major actions but stops short of describing specifically how those actions will be implemented.
 A goal supported by a clear strategy can then be easily broken down into objectives and tactics for measuring progress.

-Making Goals and Objectives Personal:
+Making Goals and Objectives Personal

 In many organizations, the performance appraisal and planning process involves identifying goals and objectives for an upcoming period.
 Individuals struggle with the differences between the two just as their senior managers often conflate the terms and concepts.
 A helpful approach is to break down the goals and objectives using the following template: